aidenfoxivey/mahampreter/README.md

 ```
 It will automatically pull all of the dependencies.

-### Running Mahampreter
+### Running mahampreter
-To start the Mahampreter REPL, simply execute the compiled binary:
+To start the mahampreter REPL, simply execute the compiled binary:

 ```
 ./mahampreter
 ```

-Now you can start experimenting with LISP expressions!

 ## Example Usage
-Here's a simple example of using Mahampreter to perform basic arithmetic operations:
+Here's a simple example of using mahampreter to perform basic arithmetic:

 ```
-> (+ 1 2 3)
+> (+ 1 (2 3))
 6
 > (* 2 3)
 6